emavgl/emavgl.github.io/content/about.md

 ## Experiences

-- **[2020-Present] Software Engineer (Data) at Runtastic**
+- **[2020-2023] Software Engineer (Data) at Runtastic**

-    I am currently working as a Software Engineer in the Data Team.
+    At Runtastic, I worked as Software Engineer in the Data Team.
 My main focus is on data architecture design, managing data exchange with adidas, and improving our data platform and CI/CD.

     - I contributed to the migration of data and data platform to a cloud based solution, based on Databricks and Microsoft Azure.
     - I took part in designing and implementing the architecture of our data platform, including the ETL pipelines, systems to ensure GDPR compilance and data quality, CI/CD tooling, ad alerting.